mohsenkhashei/textFrequencyAnalysis/README.md

 ## Files structure

 -   `package.json` - Points to the app's main file and lists its details and dependencies.
 -   `main.js` - Starts the app and creates a browser window to render HTML.
 This is the app's **main process**.
 -   `index.html` - A web page to render.
 This is the app's **renderer process**.
 -   `preload.js` - A content script that runs before the renderer process loads.
 -   `core/tools/index.js` - Is the handler between Electron and NodeJS.
 -   `core/tools/frequencyAnalysis.js` - Is the core of the app that written in NodeJS and do the Frequency Analysis
-- `core/tools/SQLite3Module.js` - Is the wrapper class on SQLlite DB.

 ## For Use

 Due to limitation of github, uploaded the executable files [here](https://drive.google.com/drive/folders/1_nc7ai190ZqTmYI3BGll2wxWnGBh5vDK?usp=sharing) you can download the executable files for your OS. <br />
 `.dmg` for mac <br />
-`.AppImage` for linux <br />
 `.exe` for windows <br />
+`.AppImage` for linux<br />
+`.deb` for linuxs <br />

 ## For Developing